Most of my writing projects revolve around areas where I help clients maximize their

 Ongoing writing effort

-From all the winners that year, Turning Pointe Academy was selected as the 2018 Small Business of the Year.
+From all the 2018 winners, Turning Pointe Academy was selected as the Small Business of the Year.
 Yay!

 Let’s work together on your similar writing project.